The Heritage of the Cherokee Tribes

 Contributions to Society

 Cherokee tribes have made a significant impact in society through politics and art.
+The native foods and agricultural practices of the Indigenous peoples, especially growing staple crops like corn proved beneficial to the Southern cuisine and early European settlers.
+Both women had an extensive understanding of healing plants, some of which are still studied today.
 They are one of the first tribes with their language written due to the creation of Cherokee syllabary by Sequoyah.

 Preserving Cherokee Heritage